Jagger Jones

-Jagger Jones (born July 29, 2002) is an American professional racing driver.
+Jagger Parnell Jones (born July 29, 2002) is an American professional racing driver.
 He competed in Indy NXT for Cape Motorsports in 2023 and HMD Motorsports in 2024 replacing Niels Koolen for the race at Mid-Ohio.
 Jones previously competed in the U.S. F2000 National Championship with Cape Motorsports.
 He also competed in what is now the ARCA Menards Series West full-time in 2019, driving the No. 6 Ford for Sunrise Ford Racing.

-He is the grandson of 1963 Indianapolis 500 winner Parnelli Jones and the son of former NASCAR, CART, and sports car driver P. J. Jones.
+Jones is the grandson of 1963 Indianapolis 500 winner Parnelli Jones and the son of former NASCAR, CART, and sports car driver P. J. Jones.

 Early career

 Jones began racing go-karts at the age of nine in both the United States and in Europe.
 He made his late model debut for JR Motorsports at Myrtle Beach Speedway in June 2018, a race he went on to win.
 He later drove two more races for JRM, competing at South Boston Speedway in July and Hickory Motor Speedway in September.
 Jones won five races at Kern County Raceway Park in 2018, winning the track's NASCAR Whelen All-American Late Model Championship.